webix-hub/docs/data/desktop/gridsuggest.md

 - **view** (string) - name of the view acting as a dropdown menu (here - gridsuggest);
 - **data** (array) - data for the options to choose from;
 - **textValue** (string) - data value shown in the input (acts as a string template) and, in case of combo, data value used for filtering.
-By default, the first data value after the ID filed is taken;
+By default, the first data value after the ID field is taken;
 - **template** (function) - allows for setting a complex template for the input field;
 - **width** (number) - width of a dropdown popup;
 - **body** (object) - set of configuration options for a suggest datatable.